 The standard split level has an upper level with windows and an unfinished basement below it.
 It doesn’t have any steps to get from one floor to another, but there is an opening in the ceiling where it’s possible to see from one level to another.
 These spaces are usually separated by drywall with a hole for plumbing or ductwork.

-A split-level home has at least two levels of living, which are divided by a half-flight or full-flight of stairs, and it usually has split foyer entry.
+A split-level home has at least two levels of living, which are divided by a half-flight or full-flight of stairs, and it usually has a split foyer entry.

 A bi-level house is similar to a ranch house but with one major difference: it has two separate stories instead of just one upstairs and one downstairs area.
-This makes it easier for homeowners who have mobility issues, such as seniors or those with disabilities, because there’s no need to climb stairs between floors.
+This makes it easier for homeowners who have mobility issues, such as seniors or those with disabilities because there’s no need to climb stairs between floors.
 The main section of a bi-level home is one floor, but other parts of the structure are raised (usually the front part), so the floors are on different levels.

-If you like the traditional split-level house but want the modern convenience and space-efficiency of a townhome, then a stacked-split might be for you.
+If you like the traditional split-level house but want the modern convenience and space-efficiency of a townhome, then a stacked split might be for you.
 In this design, there is no lower level.
 You enter directly into the first floor by climbing stairs from ground level.
 The second floor (or “upper”) is entered through its own set of stairs at the opposite end of the house.
-Similar to a back-split, you have a master bedroom and bathroom on one side and living room and dining room on the other.
+Similar to a back-split, you have a master bedroom and bathroom on one side and a living room and dining room on the other.
 However, everything is stacked vertically instead of offset laterally.
-This means that each level’s layout can be identical, with all square footage available for living space (including basement).
+This means that each level’s layout can be identical, with all square footage available for living space (including the basement).

 Can a Split- Level Home have a Walkout Basement?

 The term “walkout” refers to the fact that you can walk directly out of the basement and onto an outdoor surface.
 And yes, a split-level home can have a walkout basement.
 Homes with walkout basements are often more popular in colder climates because they allow more natural light into the basement.
 They also provide more space for recreation.
-Due to the natural light the space will feel more open.
+Due to the natural light, the space will feel more open.
 This makes an excellent place for a game room or office.

 Hire a General Contractor to Renovate your Split-Level Home